Breadcrumb

 As a complement to the content of the foreign investment law, the regulation highlights its promotion and protection and details the necessary measures to ensure its effective implementation.
 It promotes investment by protecting the rights and interests of investors, standardizing the administration of foreign investment, improving the environment of commercial establishments, as well as promoting the advancement of market opening with a broader scope.

-• Who establishes a business in the Chinese territory either alone or with another investor
+Who establishes a business in the Chinese territory either alone or with another investor

-• Whoever acquires participations, shares... or other rights and interests of a business in the territory of China.
+Whoever acquires participations, shares... or other rights and interests of a business in the territory of China

-• Who invests in any new project in China, either alone or with another investor
+Who invests in any new project in China, either alone or with another investor

 However, as mentioned above, despite the important innovations of this law, many questions remain unanswered.
 For example, it does not specify what indirect investment is.
 Nor does it specify the scope of "foreign natural person": what about Chinese who acquire another nationality, and what about foreigners who acquire Chinese citizenship?
-In addition, the legislator also does not clarify whether investment from Hong Kong, Macao or Taiwan will be considered foreign investment.
+In addition, the legislator does not clarify whether investment from Hong Kong, Macao or Taiwan will be considered foreign investment.

 Articles 4 and 28 of the new law state that China will adopt the management system of pre-establishment of national treatment (a principle that guarantees foreign investors and their investments access to markets without disadvantages, and therefore under the same conditions as domestic investors).
 And the Negative List system for foreign investment, which consists of special administrative measures for foreign investment access to certain fields.
 In other words, the government will treat all foreign investments outside the Negative List as domestic.

 This Negative List system was first tested in the Shanghai SEZ and expanded throughout the country in 2018.
-Both article 4 and 28 clarify that the new Negative List will be enacted prior agreement of the committee of State.
-Which implies that neither ministers nor local governments will be able to set restrictions on foreign investment.What's missing?
-If investors want to access the sectors restricted under the Negative List, they must receive authorization from the Ministry of Commerce, a procedure that the legislator does not include in the rules and regulations.
+Both article 4 and 28 clarify that the new Negative List will be promulgated upon agreement of the State committee .
+This means that neither ministers nor local governments will be able to set restrictions on foreign investment.
+What's missing?
+If investors want to access the sectors restricted under the Negative List, they must receive authorization from the Ministry of Commerce, a procedure that the legislator does not include in the rules and regulations

 This new turn in economic policy translates, once again, into a strategy by which Beijing intends to project itself on the international scene as a powerful and innovative economic power, trying to hide the slowdown of its domestic market and the damage suffered by the trade war against Washington.
-However, taking into account the loopholes analyzed in the aforementioned articles and their vague and ambiguous wording, foreign companies will have to wait to determine what this reform actually entails after its implementation at internship.
+However, taking into account the loopholes analyzed in the aforementioned articles and their vague and ambiguous wording, foreign companies will have to wait to determine what this reform really entails after its implementation internship

 Georgian aspirations for European Union and NATO integration meet Western fears of Russian overreaction